StearnsW/Holidays-repo/README.md

     A started json file used by the code containing a few holidays to initially populate the list to be built with.

+holidays saved.json

+    A json file made from saving the initialized holiday list, as proof of ability to save worked upon data to json file.
+(What other saves are called is left up to the user, tries to keep from overwriting holidays.json)

 project starter code.py

     A python file containing a beginning structure for the proposed project